antrad/Abuse_1996/README.md

     - fRaBs(Free Abuse)
   * OpenGL is optional.

 ## 4. RUNNING ABUSE

+Generally, just launch it however is appropriate for your platform after running the `install` build.
 If Abuse has been installed properly, the command:

     abuse